qri-io/rfcs/text/0012-CLI-commands.md

 log prints a list of changes to a dataset over time.
-Each entry in the log is a snapshot of a dataset taken at the moment it was saved that keeps exact details about how that dataset looked at at that point in time.
+Each entry in the log is a snapshot of a dataset taken at the moment it was saved that keeps exact details about how that dataset looked at that point in time.

 We call these snapshots versions.
 Each version has an author (the peer that created the version) and a message explaining what changed.
 Log prints these